profmccauley/demo-website/README.md

    2. run the command "python3 ggserver.py --serve-files" inside src directory to start the server
    3. go to the URL "http://localhost:8080/templates/bigboy.html" to open the game
    4. type the gamecode and your name, and click "start new game" to create a game room

+# Directory structure
+All our source files are stored in the src folder.
+Src folder contains two server files ggserver.py and ggwebsocket.py, and the web folder which contains the game logic, frontend, and client-side connection code.

+# Functionality

+# Known problems

+# Changes made from the orignal plan